MCP Protocol Reference

 -

-Set timeouts for remote servers — Use
+Set timeouts for remote servers — pass

-connect_sse(url, timeout=30)to avoid hanging on unresponsive servers. -
+timeout=30toconnect_sseorconnect_httpto avoid blocking on unresponsive servers. -